datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/general.md

   to find a second preimage `x' != x` such that `h(x) = h(x')`
 * **Collision resistance:** computationally infeasible to find any distinct inputs `x`,`x'` which hash to the same output
+* **Confidentiality in Bell-LaPadula:** Subjects are not allowed to read objects with a higher security level.
+Subjects are not allowed to write information to objects with lower clearance.
+The main idea is that information should not be allowed to flow downwards in a system
+* **Integrity in Biba:** subjects and objects are labelled depending on their level of integrity.
+Where integrity means how reliable the information they provide is.
+The subjects are not allowed to read information from objects with lower clearance than themselves.
+Subjects are not allowed to write to objects with higher clearance than themselves.
+The idea is that information should not be allowed to flow upwards in a system.
+* **Combining integrity from Biba with confidentiality from BLP results in information not being allowed to flow either upwards or downwards in the system**